cyberphone/openkeystore.old/testdata/src/org/webpki/testdata/RI.md

 ## Deviations from the Cleartext JWS/JWE Specifications
-The Cleartext JWS and JWE specifications inherit most of their featues from the original JWS and JWE specifications.
+The Cleartext JWS and JWE specifications inherit most of their features from the original JWS and JWE specifications.

 Some of these features are (IMO) neither good nor useful and have therefore no